swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 - [ ] Dataset requires manual download and placement
 - [ ] Codebase requires manual download and setup
 - [ ] Experiment may not be reproducible on other machines
+- [ ] CI/CD pipeline does not report the results of the experiment
 - [ ] Changes to model are not thoroughly reviewed and discussed before integration
 - [ ] Model may have required artifacts that are forgotten or omitted in